FHICT-Dennis-Kuijs/openremote-aws-marketplace/aws-marketplace.md

 We have created an app for the AWS Marketplace to make deployment easier.
 This guide describes how to configure the instance using the special AWS CloudFormation template.

 ## Subscribe to the AWS Marketplace app
-Step 1: Search for OpenRemote on the [AWS Marketplace](https://aws.amazon.com/marketplace) and click on the listing.
+1. Search for OpenRemote on the [AWS Marketplace](https://aws.amazon.com/marketplace) and click on the listing.
-Step 2: Click on the orange button 'View purchase options'.
+2. Click on the orange button 'View purchase options'.
-Step 3: Accept the EULA by pressing the 'Accept Terms' button Step 4: You're now subscribed to the free OpenRemote Marketplace app.
+3. Accept the EULA by pressing the 'Accept Terms' button
+4. You're now subscribed to the free OpenRemote Marketplace app.
 It will take a couple of minutes to process your subscription.
 After that, the 'Continue to Configuration' button becomes available.
-Step 5: When the subscription is fully processed, click on the 'Continue to Configuration' button.
+5. When the subscription is fully processed, click on the 'Continue to Configuration' button.
-Step 6: Select a software version (By default, the latest version is already selected) and choose in which AWS region you want to deploy the software.
+6. Select a software version (By default, the latest version is already selected) and choose in which AWS region you want to deploy the software.
-Step 7: After selecting the options, press the 'Continue to Launch' button Step 8: Review your choices and press the 'Launch' button.
+7. After selecting the options, press the 'Continue to Launch' button
+8. Review your choices and press the 'Launch' button.
 You will now be redirected to the AWS CloudFormation page.
-Step 9: When the AWS CloudFormation page is displayed, press the 'Next' button.
+9. Then the AWS CloudFormation page is displayed, press the 'Next' button.

 ## Instance Configuration
 Now we're successfully subscribed to the OpenRemote marketplace app, we can start configuring it.
 In the section below, you will find a detailed description of each AWS CloudFormation parameter that's available in the template.